Set-up, Repair & Restoration Services

 This can be compared to the normal processes of wear and tear on a motor vehicle - you need to have your banjo (as well your car!) serviced from time to time.
 Even the most beautifully and carefully made instruments will need a periodic "set-up" to keep them playing at their best.

-One way to do this is to bring your instrument (by prior appointment) to the Banjo Works.
-It will be carefully examined by an expert who will determine what needs to be done; you’ll get a cost estimate right away.
+If you’re not able to do this kind of work for yourself, the simplest thing to do this is to bring your instrument to the Banjo Works.
+You'll need to make an appointment in advance and will probably need to come fairly early in the day if you want a "same day" job.
+Your banjo will be carefully examined by an expert who will determine what needs to be done and you’ll get a cost estimate right away.

-If you can't bring your banjo personally to the Banjo Works, you can send it by post or carrier (a well packed banjo is very robust - "mummify" them in bubblewrap and put them in a stout cardboard box!).
-ParcelForce 48 service from your local Post Office is often the simplest way.
+If you can't bring your banjo personally to the Banjo Works, you can send it by post or carrier (a well packed banjo is very robust - "mummify" it in bubblewrap and put them in a stout cardboard box).
+ParcelForce 48 service from your local Post Office is often the simplest way but there are lots of inexpensive parcel carriers around these days.
 An expert will carefully examine your banjo, determine what needs to be done & contact you with an estimate of the cost.
 If you’re happy with that, the work will then be carried out.
 Your banjo will be returned to you by Fedex.
 This is the same reliable service that the Banjo Works uses for all deliveries.
-This costs just £10 to most UK postcodes (remote areas cost more - same rates as for the standard delivery service).
+This costs just £15 to most UK postcodes (remote areas cost more - same rates as for the standard delivery service).
 Your banjo will then arrive back with you in peak playing order!

-In addition to "set-ups", "repairs" and "restorations", the Banjo Works also carries out conversions (tenor banjos fitted with 5-string necks etc) and modifications (tone rings fitted, resonators added, fingerboard scoops installed etc).
+In addition to "set-ups", "repairs" and "restorations", the Banjo Works also carries out conversions and modifications (please see the list below for some examples).
 Whatever sort of job you want done, contact the Banjo Works for an estimate!

 It's worth bearing in mind that the Banjo Works has large stocks of both new, reproduction and genuine period spare parts.
 The Banjo Spares and Accessories catalogue shows a great many of the new and reproduction parts but cannot show the vintage parts on the site - there are simply too many of them.
 Vintage banjos can often be restored using genuine period parts which are identical to lost originals.
 This is a good deal more economical than having to make brand new reproduction parts from scratch - though that too can be done if need be!